 Literally, practice it.
 Go to your wardrobe and see where is most natural for you to reach.
 What shelves and rails do you naturally go to?
 It might sound silly but it will give you a clear idea of where to store your most used clothes so that they are always easily accessible.

-'Matching hangers are a must, so all items hang at the same height and width,' states Kellie Burke, Principal Designer and Founder of Kellie Burke Interiors.
+'Matching hangers are a must, so all items hang at the same height and width,' states Kellie Burke, founder of Kellie Burke Interiors.
 'I love chunky gold metal ones.'

 If you're finding that your closet is constantly getting out of hand and no matter how much you declutter, the system isn't working, it's time to rethink the design and configuration.
 And this doesn't necessarily mean starting from scratch even if you have a built-in closet, it's more than likely you can tweak your current space to make it work harder and suit your needs better.

 Look at the clothes you own and assess what your storage needs are.
 Do you have lots of dresses that require rails?
 In that case, hang another bar.
 Do you need to incorporate drawers for t-shirts and sweaters?
 Can you fill dead space with bins and baskets that you can stash bags and shoes?

 'Don’t buy any storage until your declutter is complete and your clothes positioned where they will live.
 Make sure you measure up and only buy extra storage if it is actually going to enhance the area.
 The basics that I find the biggest help are drawer dividers.' advises Silverthorn Vicky professional organizer and founder of You Need A Vicky (opens in new tab).